xavdid/advent-of-code-python-template/README.md

 # @xavdid's Python Advent of Code Project Template

 This is my tried-and-true Python utility package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
 It handles creating stub solutions, input parsing, and printing your answer, letting you focus on the actual solve.
 I've been [using it since 2017](https://github.com/xavdid/advent-of-code).
+It doesn't do _too_ much though- it doesn't pull or submit your input automatically, so no auth is required.

 Additionally, Over in the main repo, I include a step-by-step [explanation of each puzzle](https://advent-of-code.xavd.id/) if you're in the learning mood!